el7/threatmodels/threatmodels/pages/cryptocat.md

 needing to trust a specific website.

 # Key Storage
-The browser plugin generates (mp/OTR) key pairs, encrypts, sends, recieves and decrypts messages, sends and recieves [mp]OTR public keys, and calculats the public key footprints.
+The browser plugin generates (mp/OTR) key pairs, encrypts, sends, receives and decrypts messages, sends and receives [mp]OTR public keys, and calculates the public key footprints.

 # Convenience
 Cryptocat offers encrypted messaging directly from a browser plugin.
-This is a convinient method of comminication over the Off The Record protocol, but doesn't serve much purpose when there isn't a network connection availible.
+This is a convenient method of communication over the Off The Record protocol, but doesn't serve much purpose when there isn't a network connection available.
 It's also impossible to disable OTR as unencrypted messages are rejected by the server.

 # Authentication
-The system uses a challenge repsonse for the Cryptocat OTR key in order to prove that Cryptocat owns the private key to the offered public key.
-If answered successfully, the XMPP server offers an identity to the user based on their public key.
+A chat room visitor provides the Cryptocat service with a room name and nickname.
+Cryptocat then generates an OTR key pair (public and private), and then generates an XMPP username and password.
+These are used to register a new user on the server.
+The visitor then sends their public OTR key to the XMPP server, which returns a challenge to the Cryptocat OTR key in order to prove that Cryptocat owns the private key to the offered public key.
+If the challenge is successful, the XMPP server assigns an XMPP identity to the user based on their public key.
+An mpOTR key exchange then occurs between the users, which is where their username is exchanged, never seen by the XMPP server.

 # Architecture
-The two systems include the client systems (at least two seperate parties) and the relay systems (the XMPP and BOSH servers), making this a federated architecture.
+The two systems include the client systems (at least two separate parties) and the relay systems (the XMPP and BOSH servers), making this a federated architecture.